Troubleshooting Common Webhook Issues

 Symptoms:

-- The source application reports a timeout error.
+- The source application reports authentication failures.

 Possible Causes: